dhhagan/emfact-2/README.md

 ## Technical (Software) Overview

-This software is built with Python/Flask and can be run locally using either NGINX or Apache.
+This software is built with Python/[Flask][1] and can be run locally using either NGINX or Apache.
+A great Flask tutorial can be found [here][2]

 ## Installation